distributedlife/ensemble-website/source/views/docs/getting-started.md

 module.exports = 'BouncingBallGame';
 ~~~

-This tells the framework to go looking for a module with that type.
-Let's write a plugin.
+This single line of code tells the framework to go looking for a plugin with that type.
+Let's write the plugin it needs.

+The file `game/js/modes/game.js` already exists in the `start-here` repo.
+Change it.

 ~~~javascript
 //./game/js/modes/game.js